Updated: Mar 14

 World Lizard Day

-I have always been fascinated by lizards with there changing colours and distinctive habitats from forests to deserts.
+I have always been fascinated by lizards with their changing colours and distinctive habitats from forests to deserts.
 The Chameleon is a comical character and the prehistoric Galapagos Marine Iguana is not to be sneezed at.
 Do you have a favourite lizard?

 Lizards have been around for more than 250 million years, both predator and prey.
 They have been likened to a velociraptor!
 They come in all shapes and sizes.
 Did you know the smallest is the Jaragua Lizard at only 16mm?
 Part of the lizard family are Chameleons, with the smallest being the very cute Brookesia Micra (shown above).